 ALS ICE BUCKET CHALLENGE

-Last year, the ice bucket challenge took over social media.
+A few years ago, the ice bucket challenge took over social media.
 From Facebook to Instagram to YouTube and Twitter, videos of people dousing themselves with buckets of ice water and challenging their friends to do the same dominated every feed and every channel.

 The social media-powered video campaign was part of an online effort to raise awareness and money to fight against one of the most debilitating diseases in the world: amyotrophic lateral sclerosis, also known as ALS or Lou Gehrig’s disease.
 The challenge entailed participants pouring a bucket of ice water over themselves while recording it, posting the video through a social media platform, then daring others to either do the same or donate $100 to the ALS Association.

 The timing of the challenge couldn’t have been better, with the warm summer weather making it fun to participate.
 It was also easy for men, women and children of all ages and abilities to take the challenge with its simple rules, low cost and overall accessibility.
 But perhaps most importantly, the challenge provided a community that connected and rallied people around a good cause while still allowing each individual room for personal expression in how the challenge was completed.

 The fact that the challenge attracted a number of celebrities didn’t hurt either.
 Martha Stewart, Mark Zuckerberg, Oprah, Bill Gates, Jeff Bezos, Steven Spielberg and George W. Bush were just a few of the big names who participated in the challenge, helping make the challenge a philanthropic blockbuster: